08wckster08/vscode-ahk-manager/README.md

 * Calling out known issues can help limit users opening duplicate issues against your extension.
 * Icons aren't great (you could hide buttons if you don't like them, you'll still able to invoke commands through the command palette)
-* I will forget the compiled destination among vscode instances
+* I will forget the compiled destinations among vscode instances

+## Further Updates

+[] if editorHasSelection search on internet for it when `Ctrl+A Ctrl+D` [] saved compiled destinations for scripts (maybe in settings.)

 ## Release Notes